Nusrat Jahan Mosque: History

 The Ahmadiyya Muslim Community and its efforts began in early 1950s.
 At that time, an Ahmadi Muslim Missionary, Kamal Yousuf was appointed by the Ahmadiyya movement to begin in Denmark.
 He first toured Denmark in 1956.

-In 1967, the Community published the first translation of the Quran in Danish.
-The main translator was Abdus Salam Madsen himself, whose publication was the sole translation available to the Danish public for over four decades.
-Until the late 1980s, Madsen was seen as the leading public figure of Islam in Denmark.
+Planning

 In 1966, approximately five days prior to construction commencing, the Hvidovre Municipality revoked permission to construct the mosque.
 The third caliph of the Community, Mirza Nasir Ahmad, was due to arrive in the region, to lay its foundation stone.
 The mosque's architect, John Zachariassen, reported the situation to the then Prime Minister of Denmark, Jens Otto Krag.
 Krag gave a notice to ignore the municipal decision and to continue with the construction work.
 The foundation stone was laid on May 6, 1966, and the mosque, the construction of which gained widespread media attention, was inaugurated a year later by the caliph on July 21, 1967.
 The opening ceremony was attended by representatives of the Danish government.